Dong Yi (TV series): As royal consort

 Despite her commoner status, Dong-yi is brought into the court as the King's concubine.
 Through her new position, she exposes that Queen Jang, her brother and the Southerners faction had contrived to sell state secrets to the Qing envoys to strengthen the position of Crown Prince Yun.
 Jang Hee-jae and the majority of the Southerners are stripped of their courtly titles and exiled.
 Ok-jeong should also be exiled; however, as the mother of the Crown Prince, she is merely demoted to her previous rank of concubine of the first class (Hui-bin).
-Lady Min is declared innocent and returns to the inner court as Queen.
+Deposed Queen Min is declared innocent and is reinstated to the inner court as Queen.

 Dong-yi is highly favored by the Queen for proving her innocence and convincing the King to reinstate her to her former position.
 She declared Dong-yi a concubine of the fourth junior rank and an official member of the royal family.
-Dong-yi gives birth to the King's second son, Prince Yeongsu, who unfortunately dies of smallpox a few months later.
+Dong-yi gives birth to the King's second son, Prince Yeongsu.

 The new Sword Guild and the past exposed

+A year has passed.
 The Sword Fraternity is resurrected.
 Unlike their former iteration, they are violent and murder nobles who are involved in corruption and cause the commoners to suffer.
 Dong-yi fears that her identity as a traitor's daughter will be exposed, and she decides to investigate.
 She learns that the leader of the fraternity is her old childhood friend, Gae-dwo-ra.
-She realizes that Lord Oh Tae-suk had murdered his fellow Southerners in order to consolidate power and had blamed the Sword Fraternity, resulting in the death of her father and brother.
+She realizes that Lord Oh Tae-suk had murdered his fellow Southerners in order to consolidate power and had framed the Sword Fraternity, resulting in the death of her father and brother.

 Jang Mu-yeol, a Southerner police chief, realizes the unusual connection between Dong-yi and the Sword Fraternity, and uses it to supplant Oh Tae-suk as the head of the Southerners faction and remove Hui-bin's enemy, Dong-yi.
-He murders Oh Tae-suk and blames the Sword Fraternity for his death, and traps Dong-yi into trying to help the injured Gae-dwo-ra.
+He murders Oh Tae-suk and blames the Sword Fraternity for his death, and sets a trap for Dong-yi into trying to help the injured Gae-dwo-ra.

 The King and the court realize Dong-yi's true past and identity.
-She is charged with being a traitor's daughter, hiding her identity, and helping a rebel group.
-The Southerners petition to have her executed, but the King merely exiles her from the palace.
+The King finds out the truth about Dong-yi's father and brother from Gae-dwo-ra and attempts to hide Dong-yi's identity because he loves her.
+However, Hui-bin wants Dong-yi executed.
+She once again makes plans to guilt Dong-yi into confessing her true identity and it works.
+Dong-yi is charged with hiding her identity, and helping the leader of the rebel group.
+The Southerners petition to have her executed; however, in light of the death of Dong-yi's newborn son, Prince Yeongsu due to measles, the King exiles her from the palace but allows her to keep her title.